MaydayV/UptimeRobot-BarkPush/README.md

 - `RECOVERY_NOTIFICATION_SOUND` (optional): Custom sound for recovery notifications
 - `SEND_STARTUP_NOTIFICATION` (optional): Set to 'false' to disable startup notifications
 - `NOTIFICATION_LANGUAGE` (optional): Set to 'zh' for Chinese or 'en' for English (default)
+- `NOTIFY_ONLY_ON_STATUS_CHANGE` (optional): Set to 'true' to only send notifications when websites go down, without startup and recovery notifications

 #### Option B: Config File